On this page...

 Satan is not lucifer, nor was he ever named lucifer.
 Satan is Satan.
 There never was an entity named lucifer - not according to the Scriptures!

 WARNING: For those who have ears to hear...
 There are plenty of entities that will answer to whatever you insist on calling them, in whatever language you call them, should you be foolish and disobedient enough to call them!
-Many misguided souls insist on referring to Satan as lucifer, others call on demons or so-called spirit-guides and insist that one of them, the one at the top, is named lucifer.
-This is just one more layer of deception.

 So how did the word lucifer get associated with Satan?
 With so many people actively using the word today, be they Freemasons, occultists, authors, screenwriters, theologians, preachers, Sunday School teachers, Bible study leaders, the uninformed and the superstitious alike - surely the Bible, God's holy Word, must teach us about lucifer?